Free-fire zone

 A free-fire zone is an area in which any person present is deemed an enemy combatant who can be targeted by opposing military forces.
 The concept of a free-fire zone does not exist in international law, and failing to distinguish between combatants and civilians is a war crime.

 World War II

 General Chuck Yeager in his autobiography describes his (and his associates') disapproval of shoot-anything-that-moves low level strafing missions during World War II (although they were not necessarily called "free-fire zone" missions).
-He described his feeling that, had the U.S. lost the war, it might have been considered a criminal activity.
+He described his feeling that, had the U.S. lost the war, it might have been considered criminal.

 Vietnam War

 Returning veterans, affected civilians and others have said that U.S. Military Assistance Command, Vietnam (MACV), based on the assumption that all friendly forces had been cleared from the area, established a policy designating "free-fire zones" as areas in which: